kailash-manasarovar/statement/docs/timeline/2024/march.md

     - He had plastic all over the floors.
 It was a top floor maisonette and I was climbing the stairs.
 I noticed he had a stanley knife in his hand.
 Something didn't feel right and I left.
 He urged me to come up but I said I didn't have time.
     - I didn't think about it again until after the murder.
     - The similarities were extraordinary.
-    - Could anyone from Denia be involved in these events?
+    - Could anyone from Dénia be involved in these events?
 It seems unlikely ...

 ## 20th March